Insurance Institute for Highway Safety: Roof strength test

-In the United States rollovers accounted for nearly 25% of passenger vehicle fatalities.
+In the United States, rollovers accounted for nearly 25% of passenger vehicle fatalities.
 Features such as electronic stability control are proven to significantly reduce rollovers and lane departure warning systems may also help.
 Rollover sensing side curtain airbags also help to minimize injuries in the event of a rollover.

-In the test, which was introduced in 2009, the vehicle rests on a platform while a hydraulic metal plate diagonally pushes on the roof area above the side windows.
-In order to get the highest rating, the vehicle must withstand a force equivalent to at least four times its curb weight before collapsing 5 in.
+In the test, which was introduced in 2009, the vehicle rested on a platform while a hydraulic metal plate diagonally pushed on the roof area above the side windows.
+In order to get the highest rating, the vehicle was to withstand a force equivalent to at least four times its curb weight before collapsing 5 in.

+The roof strength test was discontinued in 2022.

 50th Anniversary crash test

-In 2009, the IIHS celebrated its 50th anniversary.
+In 2009, the IIHS celebrated its 50 year anniversary.
 To illustrate how much automotive safety has progressed in five decades, IIHS tested a 1959 Chevrolet Bel Air crashing head-on, 40% offset with a 2009 Chevrolet Malibu at 40 mph.
 It put the video of the crash on the Internet and "the results were no surprise to anyone with a passing familiarity with cars."
 The Bel Air's occupant compartment was extensively damaged by the crash.
 Coupled with the car's lack of modern safety features such as airbags and seat belts, this resulted in the crash test dummy in the Bel Air recording forces that would have probably caused fatal injuries to a real driver.
 They "would not only hit the inside of the car and experience a large (and damaging acceleration) but the car would smash you on the inside."
 Sophisticated engineering and high-strength steel give modern vehicles a huge advantage.

 Head restraint evaluation

-This tests the vehicle's driver seat to determine effectiveness of the head restraints.
-The driver's seat is placed on a sled to mimic rear-end collisions at 20 mph.
+This tested the vehicle's driver seat to determine effectiveness of the head restraints.
+The driver's seat was placed on a sled to mimic rear-end collisions at 20 mph.
 Rear-end collisions at low to moderate speeds typically do not result in serious injuries but they are common.
-In 2005 the IIHS estimated 25% of medical costs were related to whiplash injuries.
+In 2005, the IIHS estimated 25% of medical costs were related to whiplash injuries.

+The head restraint evaluation test was discontinued in 2022.

 Frontal collision avoidance evaluation

+Original vehicle-to-vehicle

+In this test, an engineer drove the test car toward a rolling, cushioned box, which was used to simulate an actual car.
+The ratings, "basic", "advanced", and "superior", were awarded depending on whether the front crash prevention system met government criteria, and if the system could reduce the speed or avoid the collision at both 12 and 25 mph.

+The original vehicle-to-vehicle test was discontinued in 2022.